 Health and Comfort Considerations When Using Mowers

-However, long-term exposure to sound above 85 dB can lead to gradual hearing loss.
-This is where gas-powered mowers become a concern, since many of them regularly operate in the 85–95 dB range.
+However, long-term exposure to sound above 85 dB(A) can lead to gradual hearing loss.
+This is where gas-powered mowers become a concern, since many of them regularly operate in the 85–95 dB(A) range.

-According to OSHA, the permissible exposure limit is 90 dB for 8 hours, and for every increase of 5 dB, the safe exposure time is reduced by half.
+According to OSHA, the permissible exposure limit is 90 dB(A) for 8 hours, and for every increase of 5 dB(A), the safe exposure time is reduced by half.
 So running a gas mower for long periods, especially in close proximity, pushes you into the range where hearing protection becomes necessary.

 Hearing protection while mowing